 - Unsubsidized Stafford Loan: This is a federal loan where interest accrues while you are in school.
 The interest may be deferred for 6 months after graduation.
 You may obtain up to $20,500 a year from the unsubsidized Stafford loan.
 The current interest rate is 6.21% fixed with a 1.073% disbursement fee.
 You will fill out the FAFSA form to apply for this loan.

 - Smart Option Private Loan: This loan is credit based and is not funded by the government.
 Interest accrues at a variable rate.
 Most students will need cosigners for this loan.
 Visit Sallie Mae at www.SallieMae.com or call 1-800-891-1410 for more information about this loan option.

-2. What are the steps to complete the federal loan process?
+2. What are three steps to complete the federal loan process?

 Applying for a federal loan is a two-step process; first you complete the FAFSA application, then you must visit the Virtual Financial Aid Office (VFAO) located on the USA website or at this address: https://usa.vfao.com.
 The VFAO is where you will complete the required financial aid interview, be directed to sign your promissory note and submit your loan for processing.
 Here are step-by-step instructions to guide you through the process:

 I. To begin the loan application process, first visit www.fafsa.ed.gov and complete the applicable year (13/14) FAFSA application which will be good for 1 year.
 Graduate students are typically considered as an Independent student when completing the FAFSA.
 The FAFSA is the first step of the loan application.
 You must also visit the “Virtual Financial Aid Office” (VFAO) to complete an interview and sign a Promissory Note.